What Makes the Sephora’s Loyalty Rewards Program Successful?

 Other upper-tier rewards include free beauty consults, free makeovers, discounted or free shipping, and an online ‘beauty bag’ to track purchases and beauty product collections.

 Sephora is a brand that is truly making continuous and consistent efforts in knowing their customers and offering them products basis their profile.

-2. Customized promotions
+2. Customized Rewards Promotions

 As Sephora’s loyalty program encourages shoppers to fill out their personalized ‘beauty profile,’ the company delivers customized and personalized promotional emails.

 Based on preferences and the shopping history, Sephora can create promos basis what will match with customers needs.
 Sending exactly the right email, offerto the right customer dramatically increases the likelihood that they open the email, click through, and make a purchase.

 The beauty insider profile page is interactive and grabs user’s attention.

 3. Program Offerings- More Than Just a Loyalty Program

 Sephora is offering customers more than just a rewards program but enabling them to solve all their beauty woe’s and helping them work on their beauty quotient!
 Instore beauty services, free beauty classes are other services they offer.

 The program grants access to free makeup classes and an online community.